Accidents in a Hotel or Resort

 - Accidents whilst on excursions away from the resort

 We see clients with varying degrees of injury, from lacerations, strains and sprains, through to life-changing and long-lasting injuries.
 The hotel or resort should comply with local safety standards, and if this is not the case then we can pursue a claim for you.
-Our expert team can guide you through the holiday accident claims process to ensure you receive the compensation that you are entitled to.
+Our hotel and resort accident solicitors can guide you through the holiday accident claims process to ensure you receive the compensation that you are entitled to.
 We also have foreign lawyers we can call upon to help us to gather the evidence we need to progress your case.

 The accidents abroad team has a wealth of experience helping those who have suffered an injury through no fault of their own while overseas.
 We will take a look at your claim and discuss your options.
 We understand how to put together the best possible case for you to ensure you receive the holiday compensation you deserve for your injuries and loss of enjoyment.
 Our aim is to make the holiday accident claims process as hassle-free as possible so you can focus on making a full recovery.

 How much time do I have to make a claim?